VeVarunSharma/VeVarunSharma.github.io/README.md

 ### What I value from others

+- Psychological safety.
+This is the bed rock for any high performing and creates an inclusive, safe space for all.
+The best work I've seen comes from this bedrock.
 - Growth mindset.
 Nobody's ever perfect.
 The important thing to accept it and don't overlook opportunities to improve.
 - Integrity.
 Trust is everything.
 If the underlying assumption is X person has integrity, it makes everything else easier for both parties.
-- Asynchronous work.
-I have generally work remotely, so I really appreciate it when my team-mates keep a written trace of notes and decisions that may have been taken in my absence.
+- Asynchronous work & traceability.
+I have generally been on remote teams, so I really appreciate it when my team-mates keep a written trace of notes and decisions that may have been taken in my absence.

 ### What I think are my strengths